-In terms of the frequency of potential outliers and standard deviation of the difference to CarbonTracker and TCCON, EMMA has a similar performance as the individual algorithms (Figure 5, bottom).
+In terms of the frequency of potential outliers and standard deviation of the difference to CarbonTracker and TCCON, EMMA is usually under the top three performing individual algorithms (Figure 5, bottom).

-Once the GOSAT algorithms kick in in 2009, ACOS and RemoTeC usually provide the largest part of the integrated data weight in EMMA (Figure 6).
+Once the GOSAT algorithms kick in in 2009, ACOS usually provides the largest part of the integrated data weight in EMMA (Figure 6).

-The average inter-algorithm spread has values between 0.4ppm and 1.6 ppm and is typically below 0.9ppm (Figure 7, left).
+The average inter-algorithm spread has values most times between 0.4ppm and1.6 ppm and is typically below 1.0ppm (Figure 7, left).
 The largest inter-algorithm spreads are observed in the tropics, Asia, and in high latitudes.
 Only a small fraction of the inter-algorithm spread can be explained with differences expected due to measurement noise so that most of the differences can be considered systematic.
 Only in high latitudes and at some coast-lines measurement noise is expected to explain a significant part of the inter-algorithm spread (Figure 7, right).

-It is interesting to note that (till now) the average inter-algorithm spread reduced with every new EMMA version (always including the most recent algorithm versions, Figure 8).
-This means that EMMA observes a kind of convergence among the individual algorithms.
-It is not entirely clear where this is coming from and many effects may contribute to the explanation: algorithms are improved and bugs are removed but algorithms may also become more similar by using the same input data (e.g., spectroscopy, elevation model).
+It is interesting to note that the average inter-algorithm spread usually reduced with every new EMMA version (always including the most recent algorithm versions, Figure 8).
+This means that EMMA observed kind of a convergence among the individual algorithms.
+It is not entirely clear where this convergence is coming from and many effects may contribute to the explanation: algorithms are improved and bugs are removed but algorithms may also become more similar by using the same input data (e.g., spectroscopy, elevation model).
+However, the most recent version of EMMA does not follow this trend because the average inter-algorithm spread increased slightly.
+Most probably, this is caused by adding the not bias corrected operational NIES product and NIES' PPDF-S product.
+Additionally, the EMMA time period enhanced so that small drifts in the data sets, which are not corrected by EMMA's overall offset correction, can contribute to a larger extend.

-Figure 4: Monthly gridded XCO_2 averages and inter-algorithm spread at the example of September 2009 for EMMA v3.0 CO_2 .
+Figure 4: Monthly gridded XCO2 averages and inter-algorithm spread at the example of September 2009 for EMMA v3.1 CO2.

-Figure 5: Top left: Difference of seasonal cycle amplitude of all individual algorithms as well as EMMA compared with CarbonTracker v2016 and TCCON GGG2014.
-Top right: Difference of north/south gradient of all individual algorithms as well as EMMA compared with CarbonTracker v2016 and TCCON.
+Figure 5: Top left: Difference of seasonal cycle amplitude of all individual algorithms as well as EMMA compared with CarbonTracker v2017 and TCCON GGG2014.
+Top right: Difference of north/south gradient of all individual algorithms as well as EMMA compared with CarbonTracker v2017 and TCCON.
 Bottom left: Frequency of potential outliers estimated by large gradients, large differences to CarbonTracker, and large differences to EMMA.
 Bottom right: Standard deviation of the difference of all algorithms and EMMA to CarbonTracker and TCCON.